allthingslinux/tux/docs/content/user/modules/config/index.md

 ## Command Groups

-This module includes the following command groups:
+This module includes the following command group:

 ### Config

-The main `/config` group provides access to the interactive configuration dashboard and specific setting managers.
+The `/config` command group provides access to the interactive configuration dashboard and specific setting managers.
+All configuration commands use an interactive dashboard interface for easy management.

 **Commands:**

 - `/config overview` - View the complete configuration status of the guild
 - `/config ranks` - Manage permission ranks (0-7) and their internal names
+- `/config ranks init` - Initialize default permission ranks (0-7)
 - `/config roles` - Assign Discord roles to permission ranks
 - `/config commands` - Manage which ranks are required for specific commands
 - `/config logs` - Configure channel assignments for various event logs